What people say!

 OMG!
 "David Cameron's Wife goes into Labour . . ."

-David Cameron is (was) the leader of the British Conservative Party, the opposition to Labour.
+Explanation: David Cameron was the leader of the British Conservative Party, the opposition to Labour.

 BBC Weather Forecast: